 In theory, it should be possible to drive a Dual-Link DVI display from a USB-C port, and even get the power from the USB-C for the power for the active adapter (that’s the key word: active), but I haven’t yet found one.
 Moreover, as of now, I know of NO Apple branded product that does the right thing, not even chained together.

 The problem is that to “support higher-resolution display devices, the DVI specification contains a provision for dual link.
 Dual-link DVI doubles the number of TMDS pairs, effectively doubling the video bandwidth” (*wikipedia), but (AFAIK), it does so by encoding a second set of signals on the additional set of pins.
 That is, it’s not one signal at a higher resolution/refresh, but two that are combined at the monitor to a single image again.
-That’s what’ gets you higher resolutions, up to 2560 × 1600 at 60 Hz.
-Sometimes the connector is called “DVI-DL (dual-link)” but not always, often being conflated with simply DVI-D (digital only), and often adapters have the extra dual-link pins, and even claim to be dual-link, but the extra pins aren’t even connected to anything!
-Finally, dual-Link is not the same as dual-head, thought my head starts spinning when I think about this for too long.
+That’s what gets you higher resolutions, up to 2560 × 1600 at 60 Hz.
+Sometimes the connector is called “DVI-DL (dual-link)” but not always, often the name is conflated with simply DVI-D (digital only, an not at all the same thing), and moreover some adapters have the extra dual-link pins, and even claim to be dual-link, but the extra pins aren’t even connected to anything!
+Finally, dual-Link is not the same as dual-head, though my head starts spinning when I think about this for too long.

 Modern HDMI cables can carry resolutions (and refresh) that exceed DVI-DL, but they do it in a single signal path.
-Adapters from HDMI to Dual-Link DVI simply do not exist, but even if one did, it woemd be an HDMI Type B connector which is not the typical Type A connector you see around.
+Adapters from HDMI to Dual-Link DVI simply do not exist, but even if one did, it would need to be an HDMI Type B connector which is not the typical Type A connector you see around.

 Display Port is a different beast altogether, and some passive adapters exist, but it too complicates the nomenclature with “Dual-Mode Display Port“, but that’s not the same as Dual-Link DVI, and is not simply electrically (passively) compatible.